Moving Authority

 What Does “UCR Registration” Mean?

 The Unified Carrier Registration Program (UCR) is an essential requirement for operators of commercial vehicles carrying out interstate and international travel.
 Do you Want to know the BOC-3 Filing?
 This annual filing must be renewed by December 31 each year, with registration opening up on October 1 for the upcoming year.
 Do not miss your chance to get registered for UCR.
 Read more about the Claims Package.
-Don’t delay and make sure you file before the deadline!
+Don’t delay, and make sure you file before the deadline!

 Who Must Have a UCR Filing?

-Motor carriers who transport cargo across state or international borders are subject to the Unified Carrier Registration fee.
+Motor carriers transporting cargo across state or international borders are subject to the Unified Carrier Registration fee.
 Learn more about DOT Number Deactivation.
 In addition, brokers, freight forwarders, and leasing companies that arrange for the shipment of goods must also pay the fee.
 The cost of the UCR filing depends on the size of a motor carrier’s fleet and is lower for brokers, freight forwarders, and leasing companies.

 What If I Fail To Do UCR Registration?